zoomlogo/flax/wishlist.md

 - ⊤ filter drop
 - ⁼ is equal after applying
 - β call this link with same arity
-- call next chain as nilad
+- θ call next chain as nilad
-- call next chain as monad
+- λ call next chain as monad
-- call next chain as dyad
+- ν call next chain as dyad
-- call previous chain as nilad
+- σ call previous chain as nilad
-- call previous chain as monad
+- ς call previous chain as monad
-- call previous chain as dyad
+- π call previous chain as dyad
-- call chain at, as
+- φ call chain at, as
 - / foldr1
 - ⌿ foldr
 - \ scanr1